 “Thank you so much for the opportunity to adopt Courage.
 We all absolutely love him and think he is going to be a great asset to our program!
 He is beginning his first mounted lessons soon and we are so excited!”

 Blue Moon Mama Updates

-Camorra was claimed back by Blue Moon is 2020 and has really settled into broodmare life at Stone Farm in Paris, Kentucky.
-She is currently in foal to Coal Front and we are looking forward to seeing her baby this spring.
-Here she is fat and happy.
+Camorra was claimed back by Blue Moon in 2020 and has really settled into broodmare life at Stone Farm in Paris, Kentucky.
+After unfortunately losing her Coal Front Filly earlier this year to colic, she is currently in foal to Eclipse’s own Independence Hall.

-Since 2018 Blue Moon has donated over $80,000 to several charitable organizations, including the Thoroughbred Aftercare Alliance, New Vocations, CARMA, Win Place Home, Ride On – Therapeutic Horsemanship, New York Racetrack Chaplaincy and the Edwin J. Gregson Foundation in California.
-It was an extra special Breeders’ Cup with Aloha West as Eclipse, the Aloha West Partnership and Blue Moon, donated $20,000 to the New Vocations Breeders’ Cup pledge with his Grade 1 Sprint win.
+Since 2018 Blue Moon has donated over $90,000 to several charitable organizations, including the Thoroughbred Aftercare Alliance, Thoroughbred Retirement Foundation, New Vocations, CARMA, Second Stride, New York Racetrack Chaplaincy, The Jockey Club Safety Net Foundation and The Real Rider Cup.
 We are proud to be able to do our part to keep the industry’s horses and human participants who make it all possible safe and healthy on and off the track.